Standard and innovation applications - what to include

 - define clearly what you are seeking patent protection for; the words of your claim must distinguish your invention from what is already known

-- set out all the characterising technical features of your invention
+- set out all the essential technical features of your invention

 - be consistent with the description.